makushevski/FileSharp/README.md

 2. Update the metadata block at the top (`name`, `category`, `description`).
 3. Implement the logic using top-level statements.
 Prefer deterministic console output.
 4. Create `docs/scripts/<category>/<script-name>.md` with usage examples, parameters, and caveats.
-5. Update the README catalog and, if needed, add automation examples to `docs/`.
+5. Update `docs/scripts/README.md` (the catalog) and, if needed, add automation examples to `docs/`.

 ### Script Header Format 📝